 The palette tends toward blues, any shade will do, dipping over into greens and sometimes including yellow too (can't forget about the sun!).
 Red also makes an appearance, especially when paired with navy, as nothing says nautical like all-American red, white, and blue.
 As for pattern, geometrics play well, as do stripes, and actual coastal representations, like fish, coral, and ships, if done in moderation, ocean-inspired rooms tend to have plenty of texture too, calling on seagrass, sisal, ropes, and sand.

-We've pulled together five living rooms with seaside schemes, unified in their tasteful restraint from going overboard with too much of a good thing.
+We've pulled together a few living rooms with seaside schemes, unified in their tasteful restraint from going overboard with too much of a good thing.
 You'll find coastal themes in moderation, from model sailboats to sea creatures, in relaxed, elegant settings.

 This cheerful enclosed porch looks to be perched right on the beach.
 A nautical-inspired lantern hangs from the breadboard ceiling painted a watery blue.
 Splashes of color are worked in with bold stripes and the piping on the cushions of the rattan porch furniture.
 Interior image: Southern Living.